Best Steps To Grow Milkweed In Containers

 Some milkweed cultivars, like butterfly weed, favour drier environments and hardly ever need any watering.

-Planting
+6. Planting Milkweed

-Plant Milkweed Seeds Is As Follows
+Plant Milkweed Seeds As Follows

-• Choose a bed that has been tilled or raked to a fine consistency with clump-free soil.
+- Choose a bed that has been tilled or raked to a fine consistency with clump-free soil.

-• Don't cover the seeds; compact them into the soil.
+- Don't cover the seeds.
+Compact them into the soil.

-• If planted too closely together, thin them out as they grow.
+- If planted too closely together, thin them out as they grow.

-• Make a hole twice as deep and wide as the plant's root ball.
+- Make a hole twice as deep and wide as the plant's root ball.
 Adjust the dirt as needed.

-• To promote growth, gently separate the roots.
+- To promote growth, gently separate the roots.

-• The top of the root ball should be planted to level with the soil line.
+- The top of the root ball should be planted to level with the soil line.

-• Water wisely.
+- Water wisely.

 Fertilizing is not necessary for milkweed.
 Being a native plant, it may survive on poor soil.
 Cultivating tropical milkweed (particularly with nitrogen) raises the levels of toxic cardenolides, which can slow or kill monarch caterpillars, according to University of Michigan researchers.